 What are capsid bugs?

 Capsid bugs are members of the true bug family Miridae, true bugs have sucking mouthparts.
 There are over 200 species of mirid bug in Britain.
 A majority feed on plant sap, most do not affect garden plants, some species are predatory.
+Some capsid bugs are a natural part of any garden.

-A few feed on plant sap at the shoot tips and on flower buds, of a wide range of herbaceous and woody garden plants.
+A few species do feed on plant sap at the shoot tips and on flower buds, of a wide range of herbaceous and woody garden plants.
 These include the common green capsid (Lygocoris pabulinus) and the tarnished or bishop bug (Lygus rugulipennis).

 Some capsid bugs have a more restricted host range such as the apple capsid (Plesiocoris rugicollis), which feeds on apple and pear and can affect fruits.